oppia/oppia-android/wiki/Platform-Parameters-&-Feature-Flags.md

     - Note that permission will be required before accessing the Feature Gating console in the Oppia backend.

-## How to consume a Platform Parameter
+## How to consume a Feature Flag or Platform Parameter

 To consume a Platform Parameter in any file, we need to inject the specific `PlatformParameterValue\<T\>` instance along with the Qualifier Annotation defined for that Parameter.
 For eg - we are injecting the `SyncUpTimePeriodInHours` platform parameter in `PlatformParameterSyncUpWorkManagerInitializer`

 ```